Xyfir/Documentation/xyfir-annotations/help.md

 # Terminology

 Xyfir Annotations' annotation system is broken down into repositories called `annotation sets`.
 An `annotation set` is a set of `items` that contain annotations for a specific book.
 A `set item` is further broken down into `searches` and `annotations`.
-A `search` is a collection of search queries (`main search`, `before search`, `after search`) that together point to certain text within a book's content where the `item`'s `annotations` will be applied.
+A `search` is a collection of `subsearches` (`main subsearch`, `before subsearch`, `after subsearch`) that together point to certain text within a book's content where the `item`'s `annotations` will be applied.
 An `annotation` is the specific annotation that will be applied to the book's content matched from the `search`.
 A `set item` can have multiple `searches` and multiple `annotations`.

 ## Visual Hierarchy

 - Annotation set
   - Set item
     - Search
-      - Main search
+      - Main subsearch
-      - Before search
+      - Before subsearch
-      - After search
+      - After subsearch
     - Annotation

 ## Notes